Mikeccx/Basic-Algorithms/README.md

 # Basic-Algorithms
-This is to partice some basic-algorithms
+This is to partice some basic-algorithms!